rust-lang/rfcs/text/3301-atomic-memcpy.md

 - Require `T: Copy` for `AtomicPerByte<T>`, such that we don't need to worry about duplicating non-`Copy` data.

-  There might be valid use cases with non-`Copy` data.
+  There are valid use cases with non-`Copy` data, though, such as [in crossbeam-deque](https://github.com/crossbeam-rs/crossbeam/blob/2d9e7e0f81d3dd3efb1975b6379ea8b05fcf9bdd/crossbeam-deque/src/deque.rs#L60-L78).
   Also, not all "memcpy'able" data is always marked as `Copy` (e.g. to prevent implicit copies).

 - Leave this to the ecosystem, outside of the standard library.